vomnes/matcha/server/api/src/routes/user/readme.md

 Check if the connected user
 - has liked the target user and so if they have liked each other
 - has reported the user as fake
+If the targetUser is not the connectedUser

-Add a profile visit in the table Visits in the database
+- Add a profile visit in the table Visits in the database
-Update target user rating
+- Update target user rating

 Return HTTP Code 200 Status OK - JSON Content User data

 ```